Our Consultants Are here to assist you from assessment to application

-The financial aid piece of the college admissions process is quite possibly the most daunting and least understood of them all and can potentially cost a family tens of thousands of dollars if they don’t follow the process and complete the forms correctly.
+The financial aid piece of the college admissions process is quite possibly the most daunting and least understood of them all.
+It can potentially cost a family tens of thousands of dollars if they don’t follow the process and complete the forms correctly.

-One service I offer in my financial aid package is compiling a personalized financial aid profile for a family based on the financial information they provide and the colleges they are looking into.
-I calculate the families estimated Expected Family Contribution, which is a critical number in the financial aid process, and provide a package that compares each school, side by side, from an estimated net cost perspective for that particular family.
+One service we offer in our financial aid package is compiling a personalized financial aid profile for a family based on the financial information they provide and the colleges they are looking into.
+We calculate the family’s estimated Expected Family Contribution, which is a critical number in the financial aid process, and provide a package that compares each school, side by side, from an estimated net cost perspective for that particular family.
 This provides the family with an understanding of how a college will view their finances, and how their finances will impact their child’s bottom line cost.

-In addition to the above, I also guide families through completing the FAFSA (Free Application for Student Aid), which is the federal financial aid form that a family needs to complete for all schools if they would like any federal and institutional aid, as well as the CSS Profile, through the College Board, and a much more complex and detailed form, which is required in addition to the FAFSA for 300+ schools for institutional aid only.
+In addition to the above, we also guide families through completing the FAFSA (Free Application for Student Aid), which is the federal financial aid form that a family needs to complete for all schools if they would like any federal and institutional aid (at most colleges).
+In addition, we assist you in completing the CSS Profile, through the College Board, which is a much more complex and detailed form, which is required in addition to the FAFSA for 300+ schools for institutional aid only.
 Making an error on either of these forms can mean thousands of dollars not being awarded.